 A screensaver is an application that replaces the image on a screen when the screen is not in use.
-The screensaver application for the GNOME Desktop is gnome-screensaver.
-The following sections describe how to set preferences for the gnome-screensaver application, and how to change the themes that are available for the screensaver.
+The screensaver application for the GNOME Desktop is XScreenSaver.
+The following sections describe how to set preferences for the XScreenSaver application, and how to modify the displays that are available for the screensaver.